qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 and that seems to work for us when the `Event`s collide:
 <div id="basics-events-mergeWith"></div>

-We can be a little more concise than that though, since `reflex` adds a lot of useful typeclass instances for us.
+We can be more concise than that, as `reflex` adds a lot of useful typeclass instances for us.

-As an example, we can use this:
+As an example, we can use this instance:
 ```haskell
 instance Semigroup a => Semigroup (Event t a) where ...
 ```